7 Best Day Trips from Madrid, Spain

 How to get to El Escorial

 El Escorial isn’t too far from Madrid.
 To reach the cobblestone streets of El Escorial, hop on the 661 or 664 bus from Moncloa Station.
 For a slightly faster trip, get on the Cercanias C3 line at the Atocha train station.
-These buses should you get you to the city in about 30 minutes.
+These buses and trains should get you to the city in about 50 minutes.

 Avila

-The city also claims to have the most Gothic and Romanesque churches per capita in the region.
-In fact, you’ll spend most of the day touring various historic churches and cathedrals, including the Cathedral of Avila.
+Avila also claims to have the most Gothic and Romanesque churches per capita in the region.
+In fact, you can spend most of the day touring various historic churches and cathedrals, including the Cathedral of Avila.

 Avila

-The cathedral is built into the city walls and it’s not the only structure.
+The Cathedral of Avila is built into the city walls, and it’s not the only structure.
 As you walk the border of the old town, you’ll find various buildings integrated into the walls.
-You can even walk the top of the walls at certain spots.
+You can even walk on the top of the walls at certain spots.

 Across from the square, take a trip to the Town Hall of Avila.
 The historic site provides a way to kill an hour or two while learning more about the history of the city.